 Let’s be honest, we’ve jam-packed conference weekend with more activities than you can shake a stick at, but if you do have the chance to explore our venues more, it’ll be well worth your time.
 The Fort Worth Community Arts Center has dozens of art galleries that we’re taking full advantage of, plus you’ll have access to the Kimbell Art Museum and the Amon Carter Museum of American Art — both world-class venues that could take up an entire weekend alone.

 Alright, we’ll wrap it up.
 We could talk for hours about the value of coming to Film + Music Conference, because it’s the highlight of our year too.
 We love meeting new people in our community, connecting with old friends, and dreaming up big, creative ideas.
 If you’re a creative in any form (and we believe everyone is), then we think you should join us this September.
 Early bird pricing is over and you have until August 30 before prices go up again, so get your pass, book that flight, and make it happen!

 Film + Music Conference 2018 is in the books and there are around 500 freshly inspired, rejuvenated, and well-connected creatives making an impact on the world this week.
 It was an experience filled with meaningful conversations and creative inspiration — and just reflecting on it is already making us...
 Read More

 The wait is over!
 Today we’re proud to announce Musicbed Membership.
 Now, for the first time, get unlimited music from the artists you know and love for one monthly or yearly fee.
 It’s a revolutionary take on the subscription model, giving filmmakers and creatives full access to real, emerging indie artists and leading composers.
 This is not a royalty-free...
 Read More

 Every composer brings something different to the table — their own style, experience, taste, and talent.
-Our Original Music roster has some of the most well-respected names in the film and advertising industry for a good reason — they’re make music...
+Our Custom Music roster has some of the most well-respected names in the film and advertising industry for a good reason — they’re making music...
 Read More